better-internet/radworks-docs/docs/using-radicle/sharing-projects.md

 ## Finding projects

-Projects can be shared with their **Radicle ID**.
+Projects can be found with their **Radicle ID**.
 The Radicle ID can be copied from the project page.

 ![Radicle ID][ri]